AnteprimaGUI/BowBoost/README.md

 **KB THROUGH THE COBWEBS FOR THE ARROWS TO MAKE THEM SMOOTH DURING THE BOW BOOST OVER THE COBWEBS**
 “editable” – this allows you to block the block that is there when you try to bowboost over them.

----

-## ⚙️ Anti-Rubberband Server Configuration
-These settings are **not part of the plugin**, but must be applied to your server to reduce rubberbanding, rollbacks, and false fly kicks.

 **`spigot.yml`**
 ```yml